EragonJ/Kaku/README.md

 My bitcoin wallet : **1KtpFtaLW52tCe2VhWxCMHmRt8Mrxqj4WB**

+# NEED TRANSLATORS !

+If you are keen to help Kaku, you can first try to help translating it with your native language !
+For more details, please check [this post](https://github.com/EragonJ/Kaku/issues/377) !
+Can't wait to see you in our community :)

 # Download Links

 We do support Windows, Mac OS X, Linux 32 and Linux 64, so please go check it :